-VPM 432 Advanced Sound and Music Technology 3.00 credit hours
+VPM 432 Advanced Sound and Music Technologies 3.00 credit hours

-VPM 432 Advanced Sound and Music Technologies Three Credit Hours Sophisticated tools and concepts in digital audio and digital signal processing are explored.
+Sophisticated tools and concepts in digital audio and digital signal processing are explored.
 Each student completes independent projects that show comprehension and musical/technical application of the topic.
 Possible projects include complex electro - acoustic and/or computer compositions, audio for video, and original sound design engineering.

 Prerequisites: VPM/MUS 332 or consent of instructor

-VPM 499 Special Topics in VPM
+VPM 499 Special Topics in VPM 3.00 credit hours

-VPM 499 Special Topics in VPA Sount Art One to Three Credit Hours Focused learning in an area which is not included in the regular VPM Curriculum due to the topic's currency, specificity, level of preparation required, etc. Repeatable for credit with advisor's approval and non-duplicating topics.
+One to 3.00 credit hours Focused learning in an area which is not included in the regular VPM Curriculum due to the topic's currency, specificity, level of preparation required, etc. Repeatable for credit with advisor's approval and non-duplicating topics.

-Visual, Performing and Communication Arts - Studio Arts (VPS)
+Visual, Performing and Communication Arts -Studio Arts (VPS)

-VPS 134 African American Art
+VPS 134 African American Art History 3.00 credit hours

-VPS 134 African-American Art History Three credit hours A supplement to regular mainstream approaches in teaching American art history.
+A supplement to regular mainstream approaches in teaching

+American art history.
 Acquaints students with the distinguished creative output of persons of Afro-American backgrounds.
 Examines some two hundred years of black creative efforts.
 (Formerly ART 134)